 3. What are some other theories on which your work is based?

 Resiliency, Social and Emotional Development, Healthy Child/Healthy Environment, Developmental Assets, Creativity, Youth and Adult Partnerships, Risk and Protective Factors, Prevention Technology/Community Development, Learning Organizations, and Experiential Learning.

 4. Where does Alternatives work?

 Alternatives currently is involved in over 45 local projects in the cities of Hampton, and Newport News that recruit young people and adults, train them to work effectively and efficiently with each other, and provides them with opportunities for these partnerships to set and accomplish meaningful results.
 These projects are located within elementary and secondary schools and within the school system’s central administration, in city government, within neighborhoods, and on projects that impact entire communities.
-Alternatives also provides training the early childhood development curriculum, Al Pals: Kids Making Healthy Choices, across the nation, as well as youth worker training in youth development to youth serving organizations in the Hampton Roads region of southeastern Virginia.
+Alternatives also provides training in the early childhood development curriculum Al Pals: Kids Making Healthy Choices, across the nation, as well as youth worker training in youth development to youth serving organizations in the Hampton Roads region of southeastern Virginia.

 For general media information contact: